 1 tsp salt

 1 stalk of lemon grass

 A few leaves of fresh mint

 3 whole green cardamom pods

-Instead of 12 small pieces of chicken breast tenders, use 2 breasts of chicken cut into 6 thick strips from each.
-If you prefer using the thigh meat, cut into 4 squares each and cook for an extra 10 minutes or until cooked.
+Instead of 12 small pieces of chicken breast tenders, use 2 breasts of chicken cut into 6 thick strips each.
+If you prefer using the thigh meat, cut into 4 squares each and cook for an extra 10 minutes or until cooked through.

-Red and green birds eye chillies are rather fiery.
-Do not get fooled by the size of them.
+Red and green birds-eye chillies are rather fiery.
+Do not be fooled by the size of them.
 Removing the seeds will lower the heat levels.
 I would use 3 to start off with.